 At ISIP, we offer services that include:

-We have several service locations across the lower mainland and in Fort St. John.
+We have several service locations across the Lower Mainland and in Fort St. John.
 Click here for a full list of service locations.

-Private Appointments with an ISIP Settlement Practitioner
+Individual appointments with an ISIP Settlement Practitioner

 Professional and friendly staff can help you to: